A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Appendix: related notions on branched transportation

-A heuristic image of the notion of thread we describe next, is provided by a a curve for with one end in given by a point in $A$, reaching to the boundary $\partial \Omega$, and constructed using only segments in $E(G)$.
-This suggest the following definition.
+A heuristic image of the notion of thread we describe next, is provided by a a curve for with one end is given by a point in $\overline{\Omega}$, reaching to the boundary $\partial \Omega$, and constructed using only segments in $E(G)$.
+This image suggests the following definition.